smart-data-models/dataModel.WasteManagement/WasteContainer/doc/spec.md

       x-ngsi:
         type: Property
     serialNumber:
-      description: 'Serial number of the container.'
+      description: Serial number of the container
       type: string
       x-ngsi:
         model: https://schema.org/serialNumber
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     status:
       description: 'Container''s status from the point of view of safety.
 Enum:''ok , lidOpen , dropped , moved , vandalized , burning , unknown''.  -   `ok`.
 Container is where it must be and stands properly. `lidOpen`.
 Container''s lid has been opened and not closed after a certain amount of time. `dropped`.
 Container has been dropped for some reason. `moved`.
 Container has been moved from its regular position and has not come back. `vandalized`.
 Container has been damaged or destroyed due to vandalism. `burning`.
 Container is burning and an immediate action has to be taken. `unknown`.
-The status of the container is not known to the system.'
+The status of the container is not known to the system'
       enum:
         - ok
         - lidOpen